-However, appellations of origin and geographical indications can be registered for reasons of legal certainty.
-For agricultural products and processed agricultural products, the Federal Office for Agriculture is the competent authority.
-The application must be submitted by a representative group of producers concerned and include a product specification that defines the product and its method of production.
+Designations of origin and geographical indications of agricultural products and processed agricultural products are registered with the Federal Office for Agriculture.
+Applications must be submitted by a representative group of producers concerned and must include a product specification product specification that describes the product and the production process.

-As to appellations of origin and geographical indications for non-agricultural products, they can be registered with the IPI.
-In this case also, the application must be submitted by a representative group of producers concerned and include a product specification that defines the product and its method of production.
+Designations of origin and geographical indications of non-agricultural products are registered with the IPI.
+In this case also, an application must be submitted by a representative group of producers concerned and must include a product specification that describes the product and the production process.

-Geographical indications for wines (including AOs) are regulated by specific federal and cantonal legislation.
+Geographical indications for wine (particularly AOCs) are regulated by specific federal and cantonal legislation.